david-mcafee/TypeCo/docs/README.md

 Missile bases will be selected by typing the number corresponding to the base (learning to type numbers is important, too!).

-The full implementation of Type Command of this game is outlined in the **Functionality & MVP** and **Bonus Features** sections.
+The full implementation details of Type Command--including what features constitute the minimum viable product, and what will be added later as bonus, are outlined in the **Functionality & MVP** and **Bonus Features** sections.

 ### Functionality & MVP

-Users of Type Command will be able to:
+Primary features:

-- [ ] Start, pause, and reset the game board
+- [ ] Start and reset the game board
 - [ ] Select dropping missiles by typing their contained words
 - [ ] Deselect dropping missiles by typing delete/backspace

-- [ ] Toggle between missile bases by typing their corresponding numerical values
+Secondary features:
+- [ ] Bullets that correspond to keystrokes to delete letters
-- [ ] Choose difficulty levels
+- [ ] "Focus" words are highlighted
+- [ ] It is clear to the user how many letters in a word have been correctly typed (as designated with changing colors)

 In addition, this project will include:

-- [ ] An About modal describing the background and rules of the game
+- [ ] An "About" modal describing the background and rules of the game
 - [ ] A production README

 ### Wireframes